Context

 Perceptions

 Biting insects such as ticks occur naturally in vegetation of all types and heights.
-The presence of slightly longer grassland in select areas of the borough is extremely unlikely to result in increased instances of biting insects.
+The presence of slightly longer grassland in some areas of the borough is extremely unlikely to result in increased instances of biting insects.
 There is no evidence that grassland managed for wildlife is more likely to support ticks and other biting insects.
 Ticks in particular appear to be increasing due to a warming climate and a burgeoning deer population.